 The liberty that Christ gives is not civil liberty but personal liberty from paying for our sins.
 Christ acquired a liberty of the soul for us.
 We no longer fear God’s wrath because Christ took that wrath already for us.
 It cost Him His human life.

 Christians should stand on their liberty.
 They should hold to God’s grace.
 If they do not stand on the principle of grace, the Christian life falls into legalism, a self-effort approach to gaining God’s favor.
 That is why we must come to grips with the fact that we have God’s favor already.
 The principle of grace can slip from us very easily; it is necessary to hold it fast.

 Christian liberty is not liberty to sin or to indulge selfish desires.
-It is a liberty to live in a life of godliness.
+It is the liberty to live a life of godliness.

 “But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 And having been set free from sin, you became slaves of righteousness” (Romans 6:17-18).